Thank you for your feedback

-Thank you to those who provided comment on the proposed stormwater upgrade at Fairy Bower Ocean Pool.
+Thank you to everyone who provided a comment on the proposed stormwater upgrade at Fairy Bower Ocean Pool.

 We’ve upgraded drainage at Fairy Bower Pool

 The stormwater pipe and concrete sections above the pool have suffered damage due to storm events over the years and require repair.

 As a result, we’re planning to upgrade the stormwater outlet running parallel to the pool.

 The upgrade will: